NixOS/nix-pills/pills/08-generic-builders.md

 Finally!
 We got a very simple description of a package!
 Below are a couple of remarks that you may find useful as you're continuing to understand the nix language:

--   We assigned to pkgs the import that we did in the previous expressions in the \"with\".
+-   We assigned to pkgs the import that we did in the previous expressions in the "with".
 Don't be afraid, it's that straightforward.

 -   The mkDerivation variable is a nice example of partial application, look at it as (`import ./autotools.nix`) `pkgs`.
 First we import the expression, then we apply the `pkgs` parameter.
 That will give us a function that accepts the attribute set `attrs`.